 This category includes only emissions from actual processes and not from fuel combustion used to supply energy for carrying out these processes.
-For example, in the production of cement, consideration is given only to emissions derived from the thermal decomposition of mineral raw materials (specifically CO_2 emissions from the decomposition of limestone) and not from fuel used to heat the rotary kiln (considered in category 1A2).
+For example, in the production of cement, consideration is given only to emissions derived from the thermal decomposition of mineral raw materials (specifically CO2 emissions from the decomposition of limestone) and not from fuel used to heat the rotary kiln (considered in category 1A2).
 It should also be borne in mind that emissions occurring during petroleum refining belong in category 1B (fugitive emissions).

-In respect to emissions of direct greenhouse gases, these consist only in emissions of CO_2 in the production of mineral products (cement, glass).
+In respect to emissions of direct greenhouse gases, these consist only in emissions of CO2 in the production of mineral products (cement, glass).
 This source can be considered a key source according to the IPCC Good Practice (Good Practice Guidance, 2000), although it is far less significant compared to combustion of fossil fuels.
 The production of nitric acid, which leads to emissions of N2O, can be considered to be a source lying on the borderline between key and non-key sources.
 Tab.
 4.1 gives a summary of sources of direct greenhouse gases in category 2 excluding use of F-gases.
 This subcategory (2F) will be dealt with in section 4.6

+Table 112 0 for file if or size importante goar each size of s

 Character of source Gas % of total

-Minerals production (decarbonization) Key source CO 2 1.4
+Minerals production (decarbonization) Key source $CO_2$ 1.6

-Iron and steel Key source CO_2 1.3
+Iron and steel Key source $CO_2$ 6.0

-HNO 3 production Key source N 2 O 0.8
+HNO 3 production - $N_2O$ 0.7

+NH 2 production $CO_2$ 0.6